TheineAddict/Null-Expected/src/data/posts/_template-your-post-title.md

 4. Update the frontmatter above:
    - Change the title, excerpt, tags, author, date, readTime, and slug
-   - Make sure the year/month in your folder path matches the date field
+   - Make sure the year/month in your folder path matches your date field
+   - Use your author ID (author1, author2) in the author field

 5. Write your content below, then test locally with: npm run dev